This post may contain affiliate links.

 I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai

 This book showcases a phenomenal young woman.
-The drive for education, survival, and peaceful protest are all great examples for anyone to read, but the fact that this is the story of a girl, not much older than my daughter is amazing.
+The drive for education, survival, and peaceful protest are all great examples for anyone to read, but the fact that this is the story of a girl, not much older than my daughter, is amazing.
+I think this is the perfect book for a 7th grade reading list.
+Middle school is an age where girls really need to see stories of girls conquering obstacles.
 Malala is a strong female role model.

 The Witch of Blackbird Pond by Elizabeth George Speare